max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

-  A simple starter theme for WordPress that uses abstracted sass and gulp files.
+  A starter theme to teach how abstractions can make programming and maintenance easier.

 ## Starting